fbettag/phoenix_mdbootstrap_form/demo/README.md

 # Demo App

-This is a simple Phoenix app with phoenix_bootstrap_installed.
+This is a simple Phoenix app with phoenix_mdbootstrap_installed.

 Following files were edited: